 - Node Enhancer - the "Health Status" Node enhancer layers additional attributes onto the Project Nodes by reading data from the Health Checks Cache

-You enable Health Checks in your Project configuration.
+Enable Health Checks in the Project configuration.

-You can configure multiple Health Check Plugins for each project, and each Health Check can apply to all nodes (default) or a select set of nodes using a Node Filter.
+Configure multiple Health Check Plugins for each project, and each Health Check can apply to all nodes (default) or a select set of nodes using a Node Filter.

 Each Health Check can have a "label", which identifies it within the generated Node Attributes.